surenderRsingh/plaint-assignment/README.md

   ## Reporting
   Reports are saved at **Reports/html** folder <br/>
-  Open Index.html file and select individual feature for detailed infomation Click on scenario header to get to step level details
+  Open Index.html file and select individual feature for detailed infomation. <br/>
+  Click on scenario header to get to step level details